FlavScents AInsights Entry for Cyclotene (CAS: 765-70-8)

 3. Natural Occurrence & Formation

-Cyclotene naturally occurs in various foodstuffs, including maple syrup, coffee, and roasted nuts.
-It is primarily formed through the Maillard reaction, a complex series of chemical reactions between amino acids and reducing sugars during the heating process.
-This reaction is responsible for the development of cyclotene's characteristic caramel-like aroma, making it a key component in the flavor profile of many cooked and processed foods.
-Its presence in natural sources supports its designation as a "natural flavor" in regulatory contexts.
+Cyclotene naturally occurs in a variety of foods, including roasted coffee, chicory, and certain types of bread.
+It is also formed during the Maillard reaction, a chemical reaction between amino acids and reducing sugars that occurs during the cooking process, contributing to the complex flavors of baked and roasted foods.
+Cyclotene's presence in natural sources allows it to be designated as a "natural flavor" in many regulatory contexts.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs